(This page contains affiliate links. Read my full disclosure.)

 My overall experience:

-So with that being said, I have learned so much from shipping my first cake.
+So with that being said, I have learned so much from shipping my first cake and showing you all how to ship a cake in 4 easy steps.
 If you’re having your doubts like me, just try it out.
 I recommend trying it with a family member first just to get a feel for things before working with an actual customer.